dwight/bsontools/doc/bson.md

   bson <options> <command> <parms>

 Options:

 	-h                          for help
-  -#                          emit document number instead of the document's bson content -N                          emit null rather than nothing, when applicable (eg w/pull)
+	-#                          emit document number instead of the document's bson content
+	-N                          emit the null value rather than omitting a missing field, when applicable
+								 (e.g. with the pull command)

-The bson utility performs many different operations; these are specified by the <command> parameter.
+The bson utility performs many different operations; these are specified by the \<command> parameter.
 Typically, the utility takes a stream of BSON from stdin, and writes BSON to stdout.
 However, in some cases, it outputs text, for example, the print verb/command does that.